ajcodeskills/netflix/README.md

 # netflix

 ### This repository is in progress...
-### Adding and midifying some changes n existing netflix-web repository.
+### Adding and midifying some changes of existing netflix-web repository.